Another Message from Barry CrimminsNotes in the Guestbook - by Barry Crimmins

 Find out more about the gig here.

-Barry Crimmins is an American stand-up comedian, political satirist, author of Never Shake Hands with a War Criminal.
+Barry Crimmins was an American stand-up comedian, political satirist, author of Never Shake Hands with a War Criminal.
 In the 1990s he led a crusade against images of child abuse on the Internet, calling for police investigation of major US ISPs, in which he was victorious.
 Crimmins’s life and work in comedy and politics are the subject of the documentary by Bobcat Goldthwait titled Call Me Lucky.